ryanlayer/giggle/README.md

 ### Run tests

-The first set of tests requre bedtools to be in your path.
+The first set of tests require bedtools to be in your path.

     git clone https://github.com/arq5x/bedtools2.git
     cd bedtools2